Tonkovich/Casino-Games/README.md

 such as slots.

 ## Server
-* Can tell whether or not a player is connected using a heartbeat.
+* Can tell whether or not a player is connected using a heartbeat
-* Stores and manages a thread pool of all active games to ensure multi-player.
+* Stores and manages a thread pool of all active games to ensure multi-player
 * Uses a MySQL database for all player information (username, password, wallet[$])
-* Parses/Uses JSON data for its messaging system between clients.
+* Parses/Uses JSON data for its messaging system between clients
-* Uses network port 12000 for DatagramSocket(UDP) messages.
+* Uses network port 12000 for DatagramSocket(UDP) messages
-* Uses local algorithm for determining winner of games.
+* Uses local algorithm for determining winner of games

 ## Client
 * Modified GUI inspired by [Pathoschild's JPoker](https://github.com/Pathoschild/JPoker)